 When Your Mum Isn’t Here For Mothers Day

-My mum died when I was 25.
-She died quickly from cancer after a short shocking battle.
-It doesn’t matter how your mum dies, I don’t think.
+My mum died when I was 25.quickly from cancer after a short shocking fight for life.
+It doesn’t matter how your mum died though.
 There is no comparing.
 There are no winners.
-I only say how she died because at 52, you consider your mum young, you think she will be around for your kids and maybe even catch sight of your grand-kids.
-My mum never got to see me being a mum.
-She never got to see my sister be the best auntie you can imagine.
-She never met all the other aunties and uncles who play a role in my children’s lives.
-She never got to see mothers day as a grandma.
-I am still as shocked today as I was 10 years ago and if you have lost your mum I imagine you are too.
+I only say how she died because at 52, you would, of course, consider your mum young and you always imagine she will be around for your kids and maybe even catch sight of your grand-kids.

 Those that do Vs those that don’t

-This year I have noticed mums talking about how they will balance their own desire for mothers day with that of their mums and mother in laws.
-I think how lucky they are to have this dilemma and hope they value their own mums before themselves.
-I say this because despite your desire to be honoured as a mum, try to remember that your mum came before you and that you grew up so quickly, you left the nest, you made your own nest and *poof* “it” was over.
-So much invested in making you the wonderful parent you are, and that deserves to be repaid at the very least on this day of the year.
-Even more if you have children.
-How amazing to honour her by letting her spend time with her grandchildren.
+Every year I have noticed mums talking about how they will balance their own desire for mothers day with that of their mums and mother in laws.
+I think how lucky they are to have this dilemma and hope they value their own mums as much as themselves.
+I want to hold them and say, “Try to remember that your mum came before you and that you grew up so quickly, too quickly and then you left home, you made your own nest and *poof* “it” was over.”

 Tips to cope with Mothers Day without a Mum

-- Accept it is never going to get easier.
-It sounds harsh but the flipside it, it doesn’t seem to get worse.
-It just is.
-What it is.
-Time doesn’t actually help.
-I think your brain just copes a little better but it is still painful every. single. year.
-I miss her.
+- Accept it will always be a day of reflection and possibly sadness.
+It just is what it is.
+I do think your brain just copes a little better each year that time passes, but it is still painful every. single. year.
+I miss her all the time.

 - Take some time out of your day to think about her.
-For me I avoid the memories specifically but instead I choose to focus on all things I am grateful that she taught me.
-I do this to avoid mothers day being sad- I think when you are in a state of gratitude, sadness is less likely to surface.
+I like to reflect on all things I am grateful that she taught me.
+I do this to avoid mothers day being sad- I think when you are in a state of gratitude, sadness is wrapped in a hug.

 - Honour her in grace.
-Before a meal we will wish her a happy mothers day.
+Before a meal, we all wish her a happy mothers day.

 - Be the mum you want to be.
 Make mothers day your own.
-Enjoy it, relish in it, honour your role as a mother to your own children and in turn honour your own mum.
+Enjoy it, relish in it, honour your role as a mother to your own children and in turn, you honour your own mum.

-If it helps.
-I think your mum is here with you, always.
+I truly believe your mum is here with you, always.
 I think when we pass we are always afforded the gift of being with our loved ones.
 She also remembers you at your best.
 Always at your best.

-Have you lost your mum, how do you celebrate mothers day?
+Have you lost your mum, Does it change the way you celebrate mothers day?